Vastu Plants for Home: 15 Best Plants, Their Directions & Benefits

 15 Vastu plants for home and their best directions

-Aloe Vera in the kitchen promotes health, while Tulsi fosters spiritual well-being.
-Golden Pothos in the southeast attracts financial prosperity, and Lucky Bamboo in the east or southeast stimulates growth.
-Rubber Plant, Jade Plant, and Snake Plant contribute to a harmonious atmosphere.
-Peony, Lotus, Orchid, and Peace Lily add beauty and positivity.
-Lavender, Jasmine, Rosemary, and Chrysanthemum further enhance the overall Vastu balance, creating a vibrant and positive living environment.
+Aloe Vera in the kitchen helps, health wise, while Tulsi builds spiritual well being sort of quietly.
+Golden Pothos placed in the southeast draws financial prosperity, and Lucky Bamboo placed in the east or southeast supports steady growth.
+Rubber Plant, Jade Plant, and Snake Plant together make a more balanced vibe, a harmonious space.
+Then Peony, Lotus, Orchid, and Peace Lily bring beauty as well as positivity, almost like a gentle light.
+Lavender, Jasmine, Rosemary and Chrysanthemum further make the overall Vastu equilibrium feel more vibrant and positive, so the whole living environment feels alive.

 Best Vastu plants for kitchen